Aadit2308/SKILLLAB_PROR-2026-RealBetis/README.md

 - what technologies are involved.

 **Response:**
-`This project focuses on real-time roll and pitch estimation using data from the MPU6050 inertial measurement unit (IMU).
-The system reads accelerometer data through I2C using the Processing System (PS) and processes it using a hardware-accelerated CORDIC algorithm implemented on FPGA (Programmable Logic).
+`This project implements roll and pitch estimation using MPU6050 sensor data.
+The sensor data is acquired using software developed in Vitis.
-The goal is to demonstrate efficient hardware-software co-design by offloading computationally intensive trigonometric operations (atan, sqrt) to FPGA, while data acquisition and control are handled in C using Vitis.
-This approach improves performance, reduces latency, and enables real-time orientation estimation suitable for robotics, drones, and embedded systems.`
+The data is processed and sent to the Spartan-7 FPGA, where a CORDIC algorithm is implemented in hardware.
+The FPGA computes the roll and pitch angles efficiently using fixed-point arithmetic.
+The results are then displayed through a terminal interface.
+This setup demonstrates the use of FPGA as a hardware accelerator for computational tasks.`

 ---